-UPCOMING CHANGES: Beginning in 2014 anyone seeking funding beyond the first year of support will be required to submit an external grant proposal (since the time of their last PRISM award) or be in the process of submitting an external grant proposal.
+Additional years of support.
+In order to receive fuding beyond the first year, faculty members are required to submit an external grant proposal (since the time of their last PRISM award) or be in the process of submitting an external grant proposal.
 If a proposal has been submitted, a copy of the proposal must be included with the PRISM proposal.
 If a proposal is in the process of being submitted, a draft of the proposal, details of the external program, and a planned submission date must be included with the PRISM proposal.
 In addition to the external proposal, the faculty member’s PRISM proposal must pass the same evaluative criteria outlined for the first year of funding and must show progress toward peer-reviewed publication.
 Finally, in order to receive additional years of PRISM support, principal investigators are expected to contribute to developing the campus research community (for example, a PI might organize undergraduate research seminars during the academic year or community building events during the summer).

 When submitting a proposal, you will be asked for the following items separately:

 b.
 Name of co-Principal Investigator (optional)

 e.
 Request to be considered for internal funding (optional)

 f.
 Information about any required review board approvals for project (required)